aaron-beverley-mq/aaron-beverley-mq/README.md

 - 👋 Hi, I’m Aaron Beverley
 - 👀 I’m interested in all things learning.
 - 🌱 I’m currently learning to be a secondary school teacher and will be teaching software engineering.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I have over 20+ years of software development experience across a range of disciplines that I want to use to help foster the next geenration of software engineers.
 - 📫 How to reach me.
 Kind of a hermit and not big on talking :)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I've bowled a 300 and enjoy death metal music.